Fix a Bathroom Exhaust Fan That’s Leaking Water: 5 Easy Steps

 Next, you can try cleaning the engine by removing any dust or debris blocking it.
 If that doesn't work, you may need to replace the motor.

 Another possible issue could be with the vent ductwork.
-Make sure there are no holes or gaps in the ductwork, allowing air to escape and preventing the fan from working correctly.
+Ensure there are no holes or gaps in the ductwork, allowing air to escape and preventing the fan from working correctly.
 Also, check to see if the ductwork is plugged in or blocked.
-If it is, you'll need to clean it out or replace it.
+If it is, you’ll need to clean it out or replace it.

 Finally, if your fan is still not working, you may need to call a professional to help you troubleshoot the problem.